 Once we receive your package, we try to review it within one week, but this may change during peak submission periods, so maybe wait two weeks before conducting a follow-up.
 Email is the best way to do so, but phone tracking is also available.
-Our Music Director, Murad Erzinclioglu, makes himself available every Tuesday between 12:00PM – 5:00PM (EST) via the 519-253-3000 ext.
-2527 number for this purpose.
+Our Music Director is available every Wednesday between 3:00PM – 5:00PM (EST) and Thursday between 12:00PM – 2:00PM at 519-253-3000 ext.
+2527.

 When music is added to the on-air library, it remains there for an average of 10-16 weeks depending on genre and submission quantities, and is available for tracking and potential charting should it receive enough play.
 Following a successful stay in the on-air library, music is then moved to our archival library where it remains available for play, but we can no longer providing tracking/charting data.